Five black bears were hibernating under a home for months. The home's occupant had no idea - East Idaho News

 (CNN) — One South Lake Tahoe, California, renter had some unknown house guests living underneath their house.

-For months the renter, who chooses to remain anonymous, had heard occasional noises like that of purring beneath the floorboards but thought nothing of it.
+For months the renter, who chooses to remain anonymous, had heard occasional noises like that of purring beneath the floorboards.

 They asked neighbors if they were hearing the same noise, but everything was quiet on their end.

-Finally this week, more rumblings prompted them to believe those noises could have been a bear.
-That’s when they called the BEAR League, a nonprofit group that works to keep bears in the area safe, to check out the house.
+Finally last week, more rumblings prompted them to believe those noises could have been a bear.
+That’s when they called the BEAR League, a non-profit group that works to keep bears in the area safe, to check out the house.

 What they discovered underneath were five black bears: a mama and four cubs.